KevinMc104/Poke-Go-Stats/README.md

 * ~~Live Data Objects to gather Android Room Data~~

 ## Extra Goals
-* Move Combos for each Pokemon - Will likely need to get this data from a different API
+* Will likely need to get this data from a different API
+    * Best Attack and Defense Move Combos for each Pokemon
+    * Add Pokemon Evolutions